rjpepmeyer/ronald-pepmeyer-ux-iop/README.md

 ## description

-This project contains web pages (user profile, list, create user, edit user) that are filled with dummy data.
+This project contains web pages (user list, user profile, create new user) and allows the user to create users, edit users, and delete users from a database.
 It is hosted at localhost:1820.

 It uses sass for styling, and is constructed using partials.